a-reznikov/cursor-mastery-learning-journey./docs/phase-2-core-features/01-chat-interface.md

 ### Topic 1: Chat Interface Basics

 **How to Open Chat:**
-- Keyboard shortcut:
+- Keyboard shortcut: Cmd+I/Cmd+L
-- Where it appears:
+- Where it appears: aside
-- How to close:
+- How to close: Cmd+I/Cmd+L

 **What Chat is Good For:**
+- Asking questions about your code
+- Understanding how things work
--
+- Planning what to build
--
+- Debugging problems
--
+- Learning new stuff

 **My Notes:**